 How to Become One: Coaches and scouts typically need a bachelor's degree.
 They also must have extensive knowledge of the game.
 Coaches typically gain this knowledge through their own experiences playing the sport at some level.
 Although previous playing experience may be beneficial, it is typically not required for most scouting jobs.

-Job Outlook: Employment of coaches and scouts is projected to grow 12 percent over the next ten years, much faster than the average for all occupations.
-Increasing participation in high school and college sports may boost demand for coaches and scouts.
+Job Outlook: Employment of coaches and scouts is projected to grow 26 percent over the next ten years, much faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of coaches and scouts with similar occupations.